Evelyn-M/global-displacement-risk/README.md

 ### Results

-Results are computed per country at full resolution (determined by gridded hazard and exposure resolutions), then aggregated by admin-1 and country.
+Average annual displacement (AAD) and, depending on the hazard type, expected displacement for the respective return periods are reported, per RCP / SSP and per displacement threshold scenario.
+Results are computed per country at full resolution (determined by gridded hazard and exposure resolutions), then aggregated by admin-1 and on country level.
-Depending on the hazard, average annual displacement (AAD) and expected displacement for the respective return periods are reported.

 ### System requirements